stevemorrisbi/FantasyFootballPlayerComparison/README.md

 DAX was incoporated in ensure that if any player is selected, they are then removed from the associated column.

-To further this project - the KPI's that had to be left out could be utilised in developing this dashboard into a multi-page design.
+To further this project - the KPI's that had to be left out could be utilised in developing this report into a multi-page design.

 ----